-For a week-long high altitude trek, you need a 50-60 litre backpack.
+For a week-long high altitude trek, all you need a 50-60 liter backpack.
 Make sure your backpack has good hip support, shoulder support and quick access pockets.
 Here is a guide on how to choose a backpack.

 ➤ Buying Tip: Decathlon, Adventure Worx and Wildcraft usually make good backpacks.
 While Wildcraft has more expensive ones, the other two brands have budget-friendly backpacks to choose from.

 ➤ Rental: The 55 litre backpack by Adventure Worx is available on rent from the Indiahikes store.
 They are custom-made for our Himalayan treks.
 Rent them if you don’t have a backpack.

 On a high altitude trek, the cold is what troubles you the most.
 And wearing layers is the best way to tackle the cold.
 Layers give you maximum protection and flexibility in the mountains.
 And when the weather changes in the mountains (as it happens every few hours), you take off or put on layers as required.

 Wear one T-shirt and carry two.
 Carry full sleeve dry-fit T-shirts (preferably collared).
 Make sure one of them is slightly thickish.
 If you do not get full sleeves dry-fit T-shirts, you can opt to buy full sleeves of other material.